Concrete Tips to Boost Student Social Emotional Skills

 5. Responsible Decision Making Keep kids curious!
 When a child doesn't understand why a decision is the right one, they're less likely to make it again in the future.
 Let kids ask questions in context and let them explore opposite outcomes to strengthen skills in this area.

-No matter where your learners are at with social-emotional skills, there is likely room for improvement.
-When you help students in these areas, they’ll be able to perform better in social situations of all kinds.
-It’s extremely important work — if you need a little help implementing every area of it, feel free to let us know.
+When you help students in these areas, they'll be able to perform better in social situations of all kinds.
+It's extremely important work — if you need a little help implementing every area of it, feel free to let us know.